coder/coder/docs/workspaces.md

 > You can use `coder show <workspace-name>` to see which resources are
 > persistent and which are ephemeral.

-When a workspace is deleted, all of the workspace's resources are deleted.
+Typically, when a workspace is deleted, all of the workspace's resources are deleted along with it.
+Rarely, one may wish to delete a workspace without deleting its resources, e.g. a workspace in a broken state.
+Users with the Template Admin role have the option to do so both in the UI, and also in the CLI by running the `delete` command with the `--orphan` flag.
+This option should be considered cautiously as orphaning may lead to unaccounted cloud resources.

 ## Repairing workspaces